 At Wykeham Primary School, all governors and staff are committed to safeguarding and promoting the welfare of children as we believe that this is of paramount importance.
 We expect all staff and volunteers to share this commitment.

-We uphold the right of everyone to equality under the law regardless of gender, age, race, belief, ability or disability, sexual orientation or identity.
+We uphold the right of everyone to equality under the law regardless of gender, age, race, belief, ability, disability, sexual orientation or identity.

 We believe that our core school values of respect, responsibility, tolerance and co-operation and the British values are not mutually exclusive.
 We focus on ensuring our work is effective in securing these values; challenging children, staff and parents who express opinions contrary to the British values with regard to our duty to prevent extremism and radicalisation.
 As part of this, children and all adults on the school's premises are expected to follow good practice and not access, browse, download send or share material - either online or offline - that is considered by the school to be offensive or of an extremist nature.